bbauska/JS-svg/README.md

 let strokeWidth = `${Gen.random(1, 3)}`;
 </pre>

-You'll notice here that I've constrained the x and y variables to a range of 200 to 800, which ensures our shapes remain within that region and don't cover the entire canvas.
-This is so that we end up something that more closely resembles a composition than an explosion.
+<p>You'll notice here that I've constrained the x and y variables to a
+range of 200 to 800, which ensures our shapes remain within that region and don't cover the entire canvas.
+This is so that we end up something that more closely resembles a composition than an explosion.</p>

-Next we'll set up a props variable (a commonly used shorthand for properties).
+<p>Next we'll set up a props variable (a commonly used shorthand for
+properties).
 The idea is that we set our element properties in accordance with the element chosen.
 Given that each element has its own distinct syntax for certain attributes (e.g., a rect has an x and y, but